God is the people

 But, above all, God loves and holds sacred anything for which people will sacrifice their life.

-To begin, the Greek gods looked like the people (anthropomorphic).
 If you went anywhere in Greece, the statues of the Gods all looked alike.
 That is because the Greeks all looked alike (homozygous).
 If you asked a Greek citizen what God looked like, he could say, "God looks like me".
 In fact, if you wanted to know what a handsome man or beautiful woman looked like in ancient Greece, just look at their statues of Gods.
 The sculptor used only the best models for their Gods.
+Therefore, to the Greeks

 Zeus King Menelaus